This post may contain affiliate links. Meaning I may earn a commission if you use those links.

 Or maybe this inflatable throwing ring game would help keep the kids occupied while you rustle up a meal or snack for them.

 Even inflatable kites to add a bit of colour and fun to your day.
 You can find many different types of inflatable games here that will keep both kids and adults entertained on-site and that will greatly reduce the risk of damage to anyone’s tents.

 Let’s Get Inflating

-If you don’t fancy doing the inflating by hand when without electrics a battery powered pump may be what you need.
-These come in both a rechargeable battery and disposable battery options.
+If you don’t fancy doing the inflating by hand when without electrics a battery-powered pump may be what you need.
+These come in both rechargeable battery and disposable battery options.
 But you will need to ensure it has enough battery life to inflate and deflate what you need it to.
 Especially if you are going off the beaten track so to speak.

 If you already use some inflatable camping gear why not leave a comment and let us know what you have and your thoughts on it or even any of the items shared above.